Homemade Garlic Bread

 garlic bread spread

-• Cut french bread evenly in half lengthwise and remove any excess crumbs.
+• Cut French bread evenly in half lengthwise and remove any excess crumbs.

 cutting french bread in half

-• Divide butter mixture in half and spread in an even layer across the two cut sides of the loaves.
+• Divide the butter mixture in half and spread in an even layer across the two cut sides of the loaves.

 garlic bread spread